zaproxy/zaproxy-website/site/content/docs/desktop/ui/dialogs/manageaddons.md

 ## Manual loading

 When working in a disconnected environment, you may want to manually download and install an add-on.
-All add-ons in the marketplace can be downloaded from the release page on [GitHub](https://github.com/zaproxy/zap-extensions/releases).
+All add-ons in the marketplace can be downloaded from the [Marketplace page](/addons/).
 Downloaded add-ons can be loaded to ZAP via the [File](/docs/desktop/ui/tlmenu/file/) menu.

 ## Accessed via